 - mouth breathing

 People with certain medical conditions who use machines to help them breathe are more prone to have aerophagia.

 One example is noninvasive ventilation (NIV).
 This is any type of respiratory support that falls short of inserting a tube into a person’s nose or mouth.

 One common form of NIV is the continuous positive airway pressure (CPAP) machine used to treat people with obstructive sleep apnea.
 Sleep apnea is a condition in which the airways become blocked while you’re sleeping.
 This blockage — which happens because of slack or improperly functioning muscles located at the back of the throat — restricts airflow and interrupts sleep.

 A CPAP machine provides continuous air pressure through a mask or tube.
 If the pressure isn’t set correctly, or the wearer has some congestion, too much air can be swallowed.
 This results in aerophagia.

-In one study, researchers found that 50 percent of subjects using a CPAP machine had at least one aerophagia symptom.
+In one study, researchers found that of subjects using a CPAP machine had at least one aerophagia symptom.

 Other people who might need assisted breathing and run a higher risk of aerophagia include those with chronic obstructive pulmonary disease (COPD) and people with certain types of heart failure.